aimen-codes/aimbrew-cafe/README.md

-☕ AIMBREW CAFE
+AIMBREW CAFE
 Phase 1 - Task 2: Cafe Website

-AIMBREW CAFE is a modern, responsive cafe website developed as part of the SQROCK IT Solutions Internship.
+AIMBREW CAFE is a modern and responsive cafe website developed as part of the SQROCK IT Solutions Internship.

-📌 Project Overview
+Project Overview

-AIMBREW CAFE is a user-friendly cafe website designed to provide customers with an attractive and easy-to-use online experience.
-The website allows users to explore the cafe menu, view food and drinks, make reservations, and access contact information.
+The project provides users with an easy and user-friendly platform to explore the cafe menu, view food and drinks, make reservations, and access contact information.

-✨ Features
+Features
 Responsive homepage
 Attractive hero section
 About Us section